jimorc/go_sdr/README.md

-# gosdr
+# go_sdr
-An SDR Receiver written in Go
+An SDR Receiver written in Go.

 ## Status